vsanavia/portable-python/README.md

 To access Jupyter notebook from a remote machine, you can point your browser (tested from Chrome, Firefox and Safari on Mac) to [https://localhost:8787/notebook](https://localhost:8787/notebook).

-Choose the available kernel on the virtual environment (.venv) (shown on the VS Code web interface and start coding
+Choose the available kernel on the virtual environment (.venv) (shown on the VS Code web interface and start coding.

 ![Choosing kernel](/images/kernel-choice.png)